tokligence/tokligence-gateway/README.md

 ```

 This feature is designed to be compliant with common privacy regulations (e.g., GDPR/CCPA) and exists solely to notify about new versions and important fixes.
 Core gateway functionality works fully offline.

+## Compatibility

+- Verified end‑to‑end with Claude Code v2.0.29 (Anthropic `/v1/messages` over SSE).
+The gateway translates Anthropic requests to OpenAI as needed and streams Anthropic‑style SSE back to the client.

 ## Migration & Upgrades